Course Catalog

 5 units

 Covers social-psychological scholarship relevant to social justice activism that receives limited academic attention in conventional psychology.
-Prequisite(s): satisfaction of the Entry Level Writing and Composition requirements, and course 3 or 100.
-Enrollment restricted to senior cognitive science and psychology majors.
+The seminar aims at understanding how knowledge gained in action-oriented research can be applied to social change.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prequisite(s): satisfaction of the Entry Level Writing and Composition requirements, and PSYC 100.
+Enrollment is restricted to senior psychology majors.
 Enrollment limited to 30.

 PSYC 165